zhanxw/rvtests/README.md

 Variable threshold model by permutation     |  vt    |B, Q  |     N      |         U           | Every rare-variant frequency cutoffs are tests by Alkes Price.
 Variable threshold model by analytic form   |  analyticVt    |B, Q  |     Y      |         U   | Every rare-variant frequency cutoffs are tests by Danyu Lin.

-(#) Model columns list the regconized names in rvtests.
+(#) Model columns list the recognized names in rvtests.
 For example, use `--vt price` will apply score test.

-(##) In trait column, B and Q stand for binary, quantitiave trait.
+(##) In trait column, B or Q stand for binary or quantitative trait, respectively.